Costa Rica Volcanoes

 Main Volcanoes in Costa Rica

-Volcano Arenal stands alone on the plain, a classic cone against the horizon.
+At 1,657 meters the Arenal Volcano stands alone on the plain, a classic cone against the horizon.
 The area around the volcano offers a multitude of activities for adventure and nature lovers.
-The Lake of Arenal Lake is a popular spot for wind surfers and boaters.
-Wind surfing tournaments are annual events on this man-made lake created to provide hydroelectric energy.
+The Arenal Volcano area is an important watershed for the Arenal Lake Reservoir.
+The reservoir's water is used for hydroelectric power.
+The Lake of Arenal Lake is a popular spot for windsurfers.

-The main crater of Volcano Poas is more than a mile across and 1000 feet deep with an acid lake and a lava dome within.
+Located 1 hour 30 minutes from San José, Poás Volcano is a popular day trip.
 Poas Volcano's mile-wide crater attracts scientists and tourists from around the world.
-The zone immediately around the crater is barren due to continuing sulphur emissions and periodic acid rain generated by the volcano's activity; the rest of the park exhibits areas of thick vegetation.
+It is the most active volcano in Costa Rica.
+On a clear day it’s possible to see both the Pacific and Atlantic coasts from the summit, as well as its steaming crater.
+The area around the crater is arid due to continuing sulfur emissions and periodic acid rain generated by the volcano's activity; the rest of the park exhibits areas of thick vegetation.

 Irazu Volcano has many fascinating and active craters, including one with a spectacular lake with beautiful dark green water.
 Irazu is the tallest volcano in Costa Rica, reaching 11, 260 ft (3, 432 m).
 The national park is almost 6000 acres and is full of wildlife and interesting flora to see.
 Irazú has erupted frequently in historical times — at least 23 times since its first historically recorded eruption in 1723.